UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 BlinkingThe device is booting up, resetting, or actively trying to pair via WPS.

-If your extender indicates a connection but you still have no internet access, there are a few extra steps you can take.
-First, confirm your main router has internet by testing it directly.
-Next, double-check that you entered the correct password for the extender and ensure it is connected to the right frequency band (2.4 GHz vs. 5 GHz).
-Finally, if you recently changed your main Wi-Fi password, you will need to re-run the setup wizard to update the extender’s credentials.
+If your extender displays a solid connection light but you still have no internet access, there are a few technical steps you should take.
+First, confirm your main router is actually providing internet by testing it directly with your phone.
+Next, if the lights indicate a persistent connection error (often a flashing red or amber light that won’t go away), you likely need to update the device’s firmware.
+Log into the extender’s dashboard using the mobile app or browser IP address, navigate to “Settings” or “System Tools,” and click “Firmware Update.”
+Running outdated firmware is a notorious cause of stability issues.
+Finally, if you recently changed your main router’s password, remember that you must run the setup wizard again to update the extender’s credentials.

 Illustration of a person connecting a smartphone to a Wi-Fi extender and performing a speed test.